Enroll Free

 This part of the GMAT syllabus is crucial for candidates who aim to sharpen their reasoning and decision-making abilities, which are essential for business school and beyond.

-Together, the Verbal Reasoning section of the GMAT Focus Edition syllabus ensures that test takers are equipped with the reading and analytical skills necessary for success in a data-driven, communication-heavy business world.
+Together, the Verbal Reasoning section of the GMAT syllabus ensures that test-takers are equipped with the reading and analytical skills necessary for success in a data-driven, communication-intensive business world.

 GMAT Syllabus 2025: Data Insights Section Breakdown